intel/intel-extension-for-transformers/docs/pruning.md

 ### Prune with Trainer
 - Prune with Trainer
-    NLPTrainer inherits from transformers.Trainer, so you can create trainer like you do in transformers examples.
-Then you can prune model with trainer.prune function.
+    NLPTrainer inherits from `transformers.Trainer`, so you can create a trainer like what you do in transformers examples.
+Then you can prune model with `trainer.prune` function.
     ```python
     model = trainer.prune(pruning_config=pruning_conf)
     ```